-With great pleasure we introduce to you the ‘culture scan’** which will help you identify gaps in your current program and implement new practices to integrate sustainability into the DNA of your organization.
+We offer you a ‘scan’ which will help you to identify gaps in your current program and implement new practices to integrate sustainability into the DNA of your organization.
 There are two different sustainability goals: fulfillment and innovation.
 On the path to sustainability, organizations often face tensions between ensuring they meet existing sustainability commitments (fulfillment) and making way for changes that will help them improve their sustainability performance in the long run (innovation).Moreover, there are two approaches on how to achieve this: informal and formal.
 There is an ongoing interplay between these two approaches and both impact culture.
 Managers should be aware of the existence and impact of both ‘soft’ and ‘hard’ approaches to building culture.Based on 59 distinct practices we guide organizations and help them to identify the gaps so they will be able to fully embed sustainability into the company culture.

-Please reach out to us if you want to know more about this proposition: firstname.lastname@example.orgBack to news
+Please reach out to Ulrike de Jong if you want to know more about this proposition: firstname.lastname@example.orgBack to news